-One of the most impressive was the H6K (Mavis).
+Kawanishi (modern name ShinMaywa) was a company with a long tradition in seaplanes and flying boats.
+One of the most impressive was the H6K "Mavis".
 The first planes that left the production lines in 1938-1939 were in Natural Metal Finish like the plane in the photo below from a vintage magazine.

-Once they started serving in the South Pacific front and following orders from the IJNAF regarding camouflage, Mavis became green-top, gray-bottom like the example below from a caption of a war news film.
+Once they started serving in the South Pacific front and following orders from the IJNAF regarding camouflage, "Mavis" flying boats became green-top, gray-bottom like the example below from a war news still.

 Below is an artwork example.